MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

     };
   }
   ```
-### Prototype 2 with Python and SuperCollider.
+### Prototype 2 with Python and Supercollider.

-The first prototype was further developed with Python and SuperCollider.
+The first prototype was further developed with Python and Supercollider.
 It is inspired by **Thomas Hermann's** lecture on topics of Sonification and hands on exercise on **Parameter Mapping Sonification** during a series of talks in the MCT4046 Sonification and Sound Design course in this spring semester.
-The python code for this prototype is based upon two examples; Example-1: the code of the hands on exercise provided by Thomas and <a href="https://github.com/thomas-hermann/sc3nb/blob/master/examples/sc3nb-examples.ipynb">Example-2:</a> the code shared by Thomas through his github repository.
-The code for the prototype has been further developed to adapt a different structre of data, create different synth definitions and apply different forms of mapping by exploring various example of synths in Supercollider.
+The python code for this prototype is based upon two examples; Example-1: the code of the hands-on exercise provided by Thomas and <a href="https://github.com/thomas-hermann/sc3nb/blob/master/examples/sc3nb-examples.ipynb">Example-2:</a> the code shared by Thomas through his GitHub repository.
+The code for the prototype has been further developed to adapt a different structure of data, create different synth definitions and apply different forms of mapping by exploring various example of synths in Supercollider.
 For instance, Example-1 and Example-2 have used synth definitions like SinOsc.ar, DynKlank.ar, Dust.ar etc while prototype 2 applies Saw.ar, LFPulse.ar and RLPF.ar along with combination of SinOsc.ar and so on in supercollider as shown in the code snippet below;

 ```javascript
 // ----------------Bus -----------------Amplitude & Frequency to be used in Mapping